prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 This script reads each key of the generated json and uses that as the file name, and writes the value of that key to that file.

+> You can also run this script executing the command `make generate-raw` from kube-prometheus base directory of this repository but the above option it is recommended so that you run it in your own infrastructure repository.

 ## Configuration

 A hidden `_config` field is located at the top level of the object this library provides.
 These are the available fields with their respective default values: